adeptio/Windows-Keylogger/README.md

 1).
 Achieve administrator privileges (not covered here).
 This is where the art of pentesting comes in.

 2).
-Upload crash_backup.exe and Visuals.txt, and create a folder to house both files.
-Ex: C:\Config\Visuals.txt
+Upload crash_backup.exe, Visuals.txt, and launch.bat - create a folder to house these files.
+Ex: C:\Config\Visuals.txt, C:\Config\crash_backup.exe, C:\Config\launch.bat.
-    C:\Config\crash_backup.exe.

 3).
+Find a desktop shortcut that seems to get a lot of use, like a browser.
+Right click the shortcut, then click properties.
+Change the address in the target field to be that of launch.bat.
+When this shortcut is used, it will also start our keylogger.

+4).
+Exfiltrate the data (coming soon).

 ## To Do

-- Convert crash_backup.pyw to executable file containing all necessary modules and libraries.
-We do this beause the target is very      unlikely to have pyHook, etc. installed (or even Python).
 - Exfiltration program for keylogger output.
+- More ways to run the keylogger.
+Currently it can only 'piggyback' off desktop shortcuts, but many people also use the toolbar.
+- Infiltration program for keylogger code if remote access to target system is being used.

 ## Known Errors